Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Built-in Functions & Constants.md

 ```

 ### tonumber(data:String, ?base:Int = 10)
-Converts a given string argument into a real number, if the argument is returning a number or tring it will convert it to a number.
-Then it will return its number; Returns a `nil` value if an conversion error occured.
+Converts a given string argument into a number.
+If the argument returns a number or string, it will convert it into a number.
+After the value converts into a number, it will return the number.
+Returns a `nil` value if a conversion error is raised.

-- `data` - The string argument to convert into a real number.
+- `data` - The string argument to convert into a number.
-- `base` - An optional parameter, The specified [base](https://en.wikipedia.org/wiki/Radix) to interpret the numeral; Default value: `10`.
+- `base` - An optional parameter.
+The specified [base](https://en.wikipedia.org/wiki/Radix) to interpret the numeral.
+The default value: `10`.

 Example:
 ```lua